cheungdaven/cheungdaven.github.io/_pages/about.md

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

 He was a PhD student of <b>University of New South Wales </b> from 2016 to 2019, majoring in computer science.
 He has submitted PhD thesis.
 During his PhD study, he interned at <b> Amazon AI Lab </b> and <b>Tencent</b>.
 He received a Bachelor degree in 2014 from <b>Nanjing University</b>, majoring in information system.
-He worked for OPPO smartphone before starting PhD.
+He worked for  <b>OPPO</b> smartphone before starting PhD.

-He is the program committe member of AAAI 2020 and invited reviewers of top journals such as TKDE, CSUR, Neurocomputing, etc.
+He is the program committe member of  <b>AAAI 2020</b> and invited reviewers of top journals such as  <b>TKDE, CSUR, Neurocomputing </b>, etc.

 His research interests include recommender systems, knowledge graph, and deep learning.